realshouzy/auto-file-sorter/CONTRIBUTING.md

 ## TODO

 Check out the [TODO](/TODO.md) file for a list of pending tasks and future improvements.
-The current focus is on addressing the lack of tests.
-For more information, please refer to [here](/README.md#regarding-the-lack-of-tests).

 </br>